 Frequently Asked Questions

-Side sleepers should look for mattresses with thick comfort layers that will contour around the hips and shoulders.
-It doesn’t matter if the bed contains coils or layers of foam for support, as long as the top layers offer enough pressure relief for the shoulders and hips.
+Side sleepers should look for mattresses with thick comfort layers that will contour around the hip and shoulder areas.
+It doesn’t matter if the bed contains coils or layers of foam for support, as long as the top layers offer enough pressure relief for the shoulder and hip.
 Side sleepers also need a mattress with enough support to maintain proper spinal alignment.

 Soft and medium-firm mattresses work best for side sleepers.
 Look for something that falls between 5.5 out of 10 and 6.5 out of 10 on our firmness scale.
 This ensures gentle cushioning around the hips and shoulders, which will help reduce pressure.
-Firm mattresses could put pressure on the shoulders and hips, which can cause joint pain over time.
+Firm mattresses could put pressure on the shoulder and hip, which can cause joint pain over time.

 Memory foam is a great material for side sleepers because it cushions joints and alleviates pressure.
 In fact, memory foam is known for its pressure-relieving benefits, and latex mattresses offer the same benefit.
 That said, you don’t need to get an all-foam mattress if you’re a side sleeper.
 Hybrid mattresses with coils at the bottom and foam on top can also work well.
 They deliver the balance of comfort and support that all sleepers need, including those who rest on their sides.